-Dawn came aboard as our Living Labs Program Coordinator to continue connecting universities and individuals with an interest in sustainable development to our unique immersion experiences abroad.
+Dawn came aboard as our Living Labs Program Director to continue connecting universities and individuals with an interest in sustainable development to our unique immersion experiences abroad.
 While she is originally from California, she spent 9 years in Buenos Aires, Argentina, where she gained experience working in various foundations and non-profits developing and directing programs to further environmental sustainability and science education.

 Social Media Coordinator/Assistant to the Director

 Produce Newsletters, manage social media platforms and develops and executes marketing campaigns.
 She has expanded our social media outreach with exciting new publications and ideas.
 Our latest e-newsletters and other marketing campaigns have been managed by Elizabeth.